AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

 ```
 - Result:
-  - ✅ Audit logs automatically include these incident fields (customer, title, urgency, status, assignedTo, message) in tracking, ensuring data privacy and regulatory adherence.
+ - ✅ Audit logs automatically track data-modifications to incident fields – All changes to customer, title, urgency, status, assignedTo, and message fields are captured with complete audit trails, ensuring data privacy and regulatory adherence.
  - ✅ Sensitive fields marked as @PersonalData.IsPotentiallySensitive – For example, the 'message' field in conversations, which may contain personal details or private communications, is protected with enhanced audit logging and strict access controls to ensure data privacy.